Last Updated: September 21, 2022

 Travelpro Crew Rolling Luggage

-Spinner wheels usually stick out from the luggage, which means it is counted in the dimensions when you travel.
+Spinner wheels usually stick out from the luggage, which means it is counted in the dimensions of your bag for carry on.
 This is a big deal especially for those who live out of a suitcase because you’re wasting precious inches on the wheels alone.
 Spinners also tend to weigh a little more than their two-wheeled counterparts.

 Durability